armory/docs/content/en/docs/spinnaker-user-guides/deploying.md

 We return back to the deploy stage, with it now looking like:

-Finally, we can click **Save Changes** and select the back arror to return to the Pipeline Executions screen.
+Finally, we can click **Save Changes** and select the back arrow to return to the Pipeline Executions screen.

 ![](/images/Screen-Shot-2019-02-21-at-16.58.56.png)